The Prince and the Pauper: Film

-A 1977 film version of the story, starring Oliver Reed as Miles Hendon, starring Rex Harrison (like the Duke of Norfolk), Mark Lester and Raquel Welch and directed by Richard Fleischer, was released in the UK as The Prince and the Pauper and in the US as Crossed Swords.
+A 1977 film version of the story, starring Oliver Reed as Miles Hendon, Rex Harrison as the Duke of Norfolk, Mark Lester as Edward/Tom, Ernest Borgnine as John Canty, Charlton Heston as Henry VIII, and Raquel Welch and directed by Richard Fleischer, was released in the UK as The Prince and the Pauper and in the US as Crossed Swords.

-In 1990 Walt Disney Feature Animation released an animated featurette inspired by the novel and starring Mickey Mouse.
+In 1990, Walt Disney Feature Animation released an animated featurette inspired by the novel and starring Mickey Mouse.
 In this version, Mickey "plays" both of the title roles, with a cast of other Disney characters.

 It Takes Two, starring twins Mary-Kate and Ashley Olsen, is another loose adaptation of this story, in which two look-alike girls, one the wealthy daughter of a wireless service tycoon and the other an orphan, switch places in order to experience each other's lives.

-The 1996 Bollywood film Tere Mere Sapne is loosely based upon this story, in which two boys born on exactly the same date switch places to experience the other's life, whilst learning valuable lessons along the way.
+Similarly, 2000's Model Behavior, which originally aired on ABC's The Wonderful World of Disney, stars Maggie Lawson as a teenage model and an ordinary high schooler who also decide to switch places.

-A 2000 film directed by Giles Foster starred Aidan Quinn (as Miles Hendon), Alan Bates, Jonathan Hyde, and identical twins Jonathan and Robert Timmins.
+A 2000 made-for-TV film directed by Giles Foster stars Aidan Quinn (as Miles Hendon), Alan Bates, Jonathan Hyde, and identical twins Jonathan and Robert Timmins.

-In 2004, The Prince and the Pauper was adapted into an 85-minute CGI-animated musical, Barbie as the Princess and the Pauper, with Barbie playing the blonde Princess Anneliese and the brunette pauper Erika.
-In 2012, a second CGI musical adaptation was released, entitled Barbie: The Princess and the Popstar.
+In 2004, The Prince and the Pauper was adapted into an 85-minute animated musical, Barbie as the Princess and the Pauper, with Barbie playing the blonde Princess Anneliese and the brunette pauper Erika.
+In 2012, a second animated musical adaptation was released, titled Barbie: The Princess and the Popstar.
 In it, Barbie plays a blonde princess named Victoria (Tori) and a brunette pop star named Keira.
-Both crave the life of another, one day they meet and magically change places.
+Both crave the life of another; one day, they meet and magically change places.

-In 2006, Garfield's second live-action film, entitled Garfield: A Tail of Two Kitties, was another adaptation of the classic story.
+Garfield's second live-action film, 2006's Garfield: A Tail of Two Kitties, is another adaptation of the classic story, although its title references Charles Dickens's A Tale of Two Cities.

-A 2007 film, A Modern Twain Story: The Prince and the Pauper starred identical twins Dylan and Cole Sprouse.
+A 2007 film, A Modern Twain Story: The Prince and the Pauper, stars identical twins Dylan and Cole Sprouse.

-Monte Carlo was another loose adaptation released in 2011 by 20th Century Fox and starred Selena Gomez.
+Another loose adaptation, Monte Carlo, was released in 2011 by 20th Century Fox and stars Selena Gomez.

-Raju Peda, produced for Indian television in 1954, is a Telugu-version adaptation of the novel starring N. T. Rama Rao and directed by B. A. Subba Rao.
+A Telugu film version, Raju Peda, was released in 1954, starring N. T. Rama Rao and directed and produced, for Indian television, by B. A. Subba Rao and dubbed into Tamil as Aandi Petra Selvam in 1957.
+Later, a Hindi film version, Raja Aur Runk, was directed by Kotayya Pratyagatma and released in 1968.
+These films "Indianized" many of the episodes in the original story.
+A 1983 Kannada movie, Eradu Nakshatragalu, was also inspired by The Prince and the Pauper.
+The 1996 Bollywood film Tere Mere Sapne is loosely based upon this story, in which two boys born on exactly the same date switch places to experience the other's life while learning valuable lessons along the way.
+In 2020, another Telugu film version, Ala Vaikunthapurramuloo, was released, with the Hindi-language remake Shehzada released in 2023.